Alexandermafi/git_for_dummies/README.md

 # Git for Dummies

-A guide on how to use Git commands in the terminal (the command line).
+A guide on how to use Git in the terminal (the command line).
 Commands in Git and the terminal line will be explained and presented to provide insight into what can be done.
 The guide will use a factory metaphor to understand git from perhaps a more familiar perspective.

 [1.
 Factory Metaphor]